Carl Shapiro, Boston philanthropist and one of Madoff’s biggest investors, dies at 108

 “In those days it took three weeks to complete a sale,” Mr. Shapiro said, according to Henriques.
 “This kid,” he said, referring to Madoff, “stood in front of me and said, ‘I can do it in three days.’
 And he did.”

-Fox Business News reported in 2013 that Madoff, interviewed at the federal prison in North Carolina where he is serving a 150-year sentence, claimed that Mr. Shapiro and three other longtime investors — Stanley Chais, Jeffry Picower and Norman Levy — had participated in his fraud by instructing him to backdate stock transactions to achieve certain targets for fictitious profits.
+Fox Business Network reported in 2013 that Madoff, interviewed at the federal prison in North Carolina where he is serving a 150-year sentence, claimed that Mr. Shapiro and three other longtime investors — Stanley Chais, Jeffry Picower and Norman Levy — had participated in his fraud by instructing him to backdate stock transactions to achieve certain targets for fictitious profits.

 Mr. Shapiro, by then the only surviving member of the foursome, denied the allegation.
 “Carl Shapiro was as shocked as everyone else when Madoff confessed to a Ponzi scheme,” Fishbein said in a statement on Mr. Shapiro’s behalf.
 “This after-the-fact statement by an admitted liar and convicted thief deserves no credibility whatsoever.”